ryboe/trigger-captive-portal/README.md

 ![captive_portal_collage](https://user-images.githubusercontent.com/1250684/217684916-d9be848a-5603-46b5-af3c-5042b3753604.jpg)

-Sometimes they just won't pop-up, which means you get no internet on that crappy public Wi-Fi network.
+Sometimes they just won't pop up, which means you get no internet on that crappy public Wi-Fi network.
 These login pages are called "captive portals" and they have an astonishingly high failure rate.
 In these situations, `trigger-captive-portal` can help.
 It will send a special request to try to